MDG-at-SKKU/gVfP/README.md

 This program is written to represent the properties of atoms (e.g. magnetic moment) by the color of each atom.
 * It takes the atomic structure as input (POSCAR, CIF, etc).
 * Outputs a VESTA format file.
+(You can open the file using the VESTA program and make adjustments.)
 * Requires data to specify the color.
 (Red for positives, blue for negatives, white for 0.)

 ## How to use